ParaCoToUl/noarr-pipelines/docs/hub.md

 The dataflow may also be empty (if you reset it) and that prevents any memory transfers from happening.
 This might block the hub, making it unable to advance and thus stopping your pipeline prematurely.

-If there's only one consuming, peeking or modifying link and you don't provide an explicit strategy, the hub can infer the dataflow strategy automatically.
+If there is only one consuming, peeking or modifying link and you do not provide an explicit strategy, the hub can infer the dataflow strategy automatically.

-Dataflow strategy may change during execution of your pipeline and it is acually the proper thing to do in many cases.
+Dataflow strategy may change during execution of your pipeline and it is actually the proper thing to do in many cases.
 You can do that from any method that runs on the scheduler thread (e.g. `post_advance` or `initialize`).

 ## Direct chunk manipulation